rillki/otherDprojects/extension-er/README.md

 3. c.txt
 4. etc...

+### Download (mac os, windows 10, linux - soon)
+If your would like to download a precompiled version, email me to rillk500@gmail.com, and I will send the download link.

 ### How to install it?
 1. Clone the folder
 2. Make sure you have DMD and DUB installed on your system